mishesbone/mishes/README.md

 - 👀 we are interested in Coding and building computing models for Machine Learning.
 - 🌱 we use Tensorflow,Pytorch,Keras,Sklearn.
 - 💞️ we are looking to collaborate on Artificial Intelligence projects.
-- 📫 How to reach me; call +2349120980217 or email itsmishesbone@gmail.com;sneilainterstellar@gmail.com
+- 📫 How to reach us; call +2349120980217 or email sneilainterstellar@gmail.com

 <!---
 sneila-interstellar/sneila-interstellar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.